-Wars and being eaten alive were obvious practical existence problems.
-Our creative focussed thinking has provided solutions to our practical survival and our material worries.
+Hunger, cold and being eaten alive were obvious practical existence problems.
+Our creative focussed thinking provided solutions to our practical survival and our material worries.

 Our developing abstract thought came to the inherant questions of "what am I?" and "why?", and we developed beliefs and ideas to ease our newly awakened mental insecurity.
 We found secure 'raison d'êtres'.

-As individuals and as cultures we became dependant on our ideas and beliefs for our sense of identity, i.e. for our sense of security, - and our physical survival became secondary.
+As individuals and as cultures we became dependant on our ideas and beliefs for our sense of security and identity in our newly developing abstract world, - and our physical survival became taken for granted.

 But the only way to confirm thoughts is with another being who understands such abstract thoughts.
-Our mental security, - our abstract beliefs and ideas -, are dependant on other people understanding and confirming us.
+Our abstract beliefs and ideas - our mental security is dependant on other people understanding and confirming us.

-It's since transport and mobility with the wheel, since individual freedom of education and thought, and since modern medicine, and increased population - (and all of that is good!) but now, our neighbours have different opinions, ideas, and beliefs about life.
+It's with transport and mobility since the wheel, and now wings, since individual freedom of education and thought, and since modern medicine, and increased population that now, our neighbours have different opinions, ideas, and beliefs about life.